mustafagol/classifying-song-genres/README.md

-# classifying-song-genres
-Classify Song Genres from Audio Data
+# Classify Song Genres from Audio Data

 Song genres have been classified using Scikit-Learn's decision tree and logistic regression algorithms.